When someone mentions a term like “future energy source”, what’s first comes to mind?

 But currently, our world still runs mostly on fossil fuels and these energy sources are non-renewable and are bound to eventually dry up.

-And to add to that, burning fossil fuels is also extremely harmful to our environment and by using them, we pump billions of PPMs of carbon and other greenhouse gases directly into our planet’s atmosphere.
+And to add to that, burning fossil fuels is also quite harmful to our environment and by using them, we pump billions of PPMs of carbon and other greenhouse gases directly into our planet’s atmosphere.

 Fortunately, we’ve realized this and as a global community, we’re slowly, but steadily, making the move to more renewable and less harmful energy sources.
 This is where alternative energy sources such as wind or solar energy come into play.